rivue/Gamified-Study-Tool/README.md

         - ⭐️ all the other routes and stuff (terms & policies, buying subscription)
         - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
             - should I replace the proposed "i-card" with some icon that links to library details like discord has with their profile page where I would put files, members, and everything else in the menu, or should I keep it as is?
+            - ⭐️ make library description editable by owner
             - maybe this would be near leaderboard or something
             - this would be a tab / icon in one of the vertical menu bar thing I want to add
         - ⭐️ add staging / pre-production environment that isn't localhost

         easy (same as medium):
-        - ⭐️ add library description (editable by owner)

         - ⭐️ fix Aryan's problem with viewing it on his phone
-        - ⭐️ should not be able to make duplicate unit and section names within a library, so check before they create it
+        - ⭐️ should not be able to make duplicate section names within a library, so check before they create it
         - ⭐️ users SHOULD be able to create libraries with duplicate names because of how generic some courses can be (philosophy, biology, math, calculus, etc...)
         - ⭐️ error messages in create library look bad
         - ⭐️ add page after you finish a game session, but make it have confetti / small animation or something